Musical note: Pitch names and their history

 Though it is not known whether this was his devising or common usage at the time, this is nonetheless called Boethian notation.
 Although Boethius is the first author known to use this nomenclature in the literature, Ptolemy wrote of the two-octave range five centuries before, calling it the perfect system or complete system – as opposed to other, smaller-range note systems that did not contain all possible species of octave (i.e., the seven octaves starting from A, B, C, D, E, F, and G).
 A modified form of Boethius' notation later appeared in the Dialogus de musica (ca. 1000) by Pseudo-Odo, in a discussion of the division of the monochord.

 Following this, the range (or compass) of used notes was extended to three octaves, and the system of repeating letters A–G in each octave was introduced, these being written as lower-case for the second octave (a–g) and double lower-case letters for the third (aa–gg).
 When the range was extended down by one note, to a G, that note was denoted using the Greek letter gamma (Γ), the lowest note in Medieval music notation.
 (It is from this gamma that the French word for scale, gamme derives, and the English word gamut, from "gamma-ut".)

 The remaining five notes of the chromatic scale (the black keys on a piano keyboard) were added gradually; the first being B♭, since B was flattened in certain modes to avoid the dissonant tritone interval.
 This change was not always shown in notation, but when written, B♭ (B flat) was written as a Latin, cursive "𝒷", and B♮ (B natural) a Gothic script (known as Blackletter) or "hard-edged" 𝔟.
 These evolved into the modern flat (♭) and natural (♮) symbols respectively.
-The sharp symbol arose from a ƀ (barred b), called the "cancelled b".

 B♭, B and H

-In parts of Europe, including Germany, the Czech Republic, Slovakia, Poland, Hungary, Norway, Denmark, Serbia, Croatia, Slovenia, Finland, and Iceland (and Sweden before the 1990s), the Gothic 𝔟 transformed into the letter h (possibly for hart, German for "harsh", as opposed to blatt, German for "planar", or just because the Gothic 𝔟 and 𝔥 resemble each other).
-Therefore, in current German music notation, H is used instead of B♮ (B natural), and B instead of B♭ (B flat).
-Occasionally, music written in German for international use will use H for B natural and B^{b} for B flat (with a modern-script lower-case b, instead of a flat sign, ♭).
-Since a Bes or B♭ in Northern Europe (notated B𝄫 in modern convention) is both rare and unorthodox (more likely to be expressed as Heses), it is generally clear what this notation means.
+In parts of Europe, including Germany, Czechia, Slovakia, Poland, Hungary, Norway, Denmark, Serbia, Croatia, Slovenia, Finland, and Iceland (as well as Sweden before the 1990s), the Gothic 𝔟 transformed into the letter h.
+Therefore, in current German music terminology, H is used instead of B♮ (B natural), and B instead of B♭ (B flat).